qig123/pdf_trans/mybook/Foreword/Foreword.md

 An important recent developmentin computing is the popularization of paral- lelism and the expectation that, in the foreseeable future, performance gains will mainly be the result of effectively exploiting this parallelism.
 The book responds to this development by presenting the reader with a range of topics in concurrent programming including mechanisms for synchronization, communication, and coordination across threads.
 This information will become increasingly impor- tant as parallelism consolidates as the norm in computing.

 Programming languages are the bridge between programmers and machines.
 It is in them that algorithms must be represented for execution.
 The study of pro- gramming languages design and implementation offers great educational value by requiring an understanding of the strategies used to connect the different as- pects of computing.
-By presenting such an extensive treatment of the subject, Michael Scott’s* Programming Language Pragmatics*, is a great contribution to the literature and a valuable source of information for computer scientists.
+By presenting such an extensive treatment of the subject, Michael Scott’s Programming Language Pragmatics, is a great contribution to the literature and a valuable source of information for computer scientists.

-*David Padua* Siebel Center for Computer Science University of Illinois at Urbana-Champaign
+David Padua Siebel Center for Computer Science University of Illinois at Urbana-Champaign